freaklex/freaklex---Cam-Lense-List-Autodarts.io/README.md

 WORKING "NO DISTORTION" <1% - EXAMPLES:
-USBFHD01M-L21 is the ELP cam with an original 2,1mm Lense that means 90° USBFHD01M-L29 is the ELP cam with an original 2,9mm Lense that menas 100° USBFHD01M-L28 ist the ELP cam with an original 2,8mm Lense that means 98° (nearly 100° human eyes will see no difference)
+USBFHD01M-L21 is the ELP cam with an original 2,1mm Lense that means 90° USBFHD01M-L29 is the ELP cam with an original 2,9mm Lense that menas 100° USBFHD01M-L28 is the ELP cam with an original 2,8mm Lense that means 98° (nearly 100° human eyes will see no difference)

 ATTENTION!
 FOLLOWING LENSE TYPES HAS AN DISTORTION <3% (not so good!)